gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 GF_GROUP.
 These functions were added to handle the frame-level parallelism and out-of-order encoding characteristics of the SVT encoder.

-## Appendix B: Speed Optimization of the Middle Pass
+## Appendix B: Speed Optimization of the firt Pass

-To make the middle pass even faster, the following speed optimizations are done:
+To make the first pass even faster, the following speed optimizations are done:
-- The input video is down-sampled by two in each direction and the middle pass is performed on a smaller resolution of the input video.
+- The input video is down-sampled by two in each direction and the first pass is performed on a smaller resolution of the input video.
 Down-sampling results in a significant encoder speed up.
-- Since the middle pass does not output a conformant stream, the encoding of non-reference frames is by-passed to speed up the middle pass encoding.
+- Since the first pass does not output a conformant stream, the encoding of non-reference frames is by-passed to speed up the first pass encoding.

 ## Appendix C: Capped CRF